cran-task-views/Optimization/Optimization.md

 -   Package `r pkg("sna")` contains the function `lab.optimize()`
     which is the front end to a series of heuristic routines for optimizing some bivariate graph statistics. \[GRAPH\]
--   `r pkg("maxLik")` adds a likelihood-specific layer on top of a number of maximization routines like Brendt-Hall-Hall-Hausman (BHHH) and Newton-Raphson among others.
-It includes summary and print methods that extract the standard errors based on the Hessian matrix and allows easy swapping of maximization algorithms.

 ### Classification According to Subject